-Keeping your kitchen clean and green is easy once you get into the swing of homemade cleaners.
+Keeping your kitchen clean and green is easy once you get into the swing of homemade kitchen cleaners.
 There’s no need to go toxic, not even with hard to clean ovens.
-Read on for all sorts of great homemade kitchen cleaners that actually work.
+Read on for many great homemade kitchen cleaners that actually work.

 - If you fail to follow the prevention methods above, all is not lost.
-If you have a hot spill, sprinkle it with basic table salt while the spill is still warm!
+Homemade kitchen cleaners for your oven are as easy as reaching for the salt!
+Sprinkle a hot spill with basic table salt while the spill is still warm.
 After the oven is cool, take a damp cloth and rub off the spill.
-This even works on tough greasy stains; but you have to work with a warm oven or the salt doesn’t work well.
+This even works on tough greasy stains; but you have to work with a warm oven or the salt doesn’t work as well.

 General kitchen sink cleaning:

 - Wipe down daily to avoid set-in stains that develop when you pour coffee, berry juice, tea and other dark substances into the sink.
 This means less overall scrubbing is needed.

 - To deep clean the sink, scrub with baking soda and water.
 Add a dash of lemon for whitening stains if needed.

 Get rid of icky ice smells